microsoft/microsoft-ui-xaml-specs/active/radiobuttons/RadioButtons_Spec.md

 This means that in purely vertical RadioButton group lists, left/right arrow keys will not do anything, but up/down will still navigate as expected.
 However, in purely horizontal RadioButton group lists, left and right will navigate the same way as up and down.

->This behavior is defined more below when we discuss multi-column RadioButton group lists.

 ### Keyboard navigation with multiple columns
 The keyboarding behavior is the same as the single-column navigation, it just wraps to the next column when there is more than one defined.